dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-volume-issues-and-changes.md

 ## Detecting volume relative change
-DQOps supports detecting significant data volume changes since the last known row count or a reference value at a relative point in the past.
+DQOps supports detecting significant changes in data volume compared to the last known row count or a reference value from a previous point in time.

 - The [*row_count_change*](../checks/table/volume/row-count-change.md) check compares the current row count to the last known row count.
 The daily monitoring checks will use a value from the previous day or older.

+The data quality checks listed below are classified as non-standard checks.
+To display non-standard checks, select the **Show advanced checks** checkbox at the top left of the Check editor table.

 - The [*row_count_change_1_day*](../checks/table/volume/row-count-change-1-day.md) check compares
   the current row count to a value from yesterday.